-As a wedding photographer, you can pose, you can light, you can direct anything you want.
-But nothing is more rewarding and important than capturing the most candid moment between the couple.
-And this image absolutely demonstrates it.
+As a wedding photographer, you can suggest poses, you can light, you can direct anything you want.
+But nothing is more rewarding than capturing the most candid moment between the bride and groom.
+And this image taken during the dance absolutely demonstrates that.

-This was the 2nd wedding I had ever shot in my career.
-And I couldn't be more proud of what I was able to create and preserve those moments for the bride and groom.
-The raw emotion, the tears, the joy, the mood at night along with the celebration among everybody all make this photograph so irreplaceable.
+This was the 2nd wedding I had ever done in my career.
+And I couldn't be more proud of what I created for the bride and groom.
+The raw emotion, the tears, the joy, the mood at night along with the celebration with everybody made this photograph so treasurable.
 Up until this day.
 Abigail and James' wedding is still one of my favorite weddings of all time.

 Location: 751 Big House Rd, Cle Elum, WA 98922.Keywords: Big House Lodge (3), bride and groom dance (3), Cle Elum (3), dance (9), Roddy Chung Photography (24), wedding reception (3).